royalbaswan/EDA_Mini_Project/README.md

 There is a limited budget for hiring players.
 The team needs 20 possible players to choose from.
 You have been requested to formulate a report in order to help the management make a decision regarding potential players.

 **Data:**
 The data contains details for over 18,000 players playing in various football clubs in Europe.
-It contains information on age, skill rating, wages, and player value, etc. The files provided are as follows: fifa.csv – data file. fifa_ variable_information.csv - information on individual variables.
+It contains information on age, skill rating, wages, player value, etc. The files provided are as follows: fifa.csv – data file. fifa_ variable_information.csv - information on individual variables.

-Data Preprocessing:
+**Data Preprocessing:**
 1. Import the necessary libraries and read the data.
 2. Drop any columns that you deem unnecessary for analysis.
 3. The following columns need to be converted for further analysis: